-All my Presentations are done using PowerPoint, all with various amounts of music and using mainly my own photographs.
+All my Presentations are done using PowerPoint, each with varying amounts of music and using mainly my own photographs.
 The talks last between 50 and 60 minutes, dependent on your requirements.
 I have three from which you can choose.
-The Verdi is my personal favourite and seems to appeal to all, whether they know any classical music or not.
+The Verdi one is my personal favourite and seems to appeal to all, whether they have any interest in classical music or not.

-I bring my own high-powered laptop but need the venue to supply an up-to-date digital projector, compatible with modern, high-powered laptops and a sound system.
+I bring my own high-powered laptop but need the venue to supply an UP-TO-DATE digital projector, compatible with modern, high-powered laptops and a sound system, otherwise the pictures are not visible!
 Someone will need to link the equipment to my laptop.

 Fees vary according to distance travelled.
 I live in LE15 in the East Midlands.
 Close to Oakham, I charge £80.
-Further away, I add on some travel expenses.
+Further away, I add on travel expenses.
+I prefer daytime talks.